Select any section to jump.

 Appropriate Christian behavior consistent with Gospel values and the teachings of the Roman Catholic Church, as well as local civil laws, is expected of St. Dominic CYO members at all times.
 The use of vulgar or profane language and the exhibition of behavior that is disrespectful or discourteous will not be tolerated at any CYO activity; this includes disruptions of any sort that prevent an activity from proceeding as planned.
 Members are expected to be respectful of each other and of adult chaperones present at CYO activities.

 The dress code for CYO activities depends on the nature and circumstances of the given activity.
 For the most part, casual dress that is consistent with modest Christian values is the normal dress.
-For certain activities, the director may require members to wear the official CYO T-shirt, or require semi-formal dress at events requiring such attire.
-Athletic uniforms are appropriate at athletic activities and such uniforms are approved and issued by the CYO athletic director.
+For certain activities, the Youth Minister may require members to wear the official CYO T-shirt, or require semi-formal dress at events requiring such attire.
+Athletic uniforms are appropriate at athletic activities and such uniforms are approved and issued by the CYO.

 Forbidden Items: Alcohol, Drugs, Tobacco, Medications, and Weapons